Hey Joe: Early recordings (1965–1966)

 The Leaves, who had been introduced to the song while attending performances by the Byrds (who had yet to record their own version of the song) at Ciro's in Los Angeles, recorded and released three versions of "Hey Joe" between 1965 and 1966.
 Their first version was released in November/December 1965, but sold poorly.
 The band's third recorded version of the song became a hit in May/June 1966, reaching No. 31 on the Billboard Hot 100 chart and No. 29 on the Canadian RPM Magazine charts.
 The Leaves' version is the only recording of the song to reach the Top 40 of the Billboard chart.

 The Surfaris’ recording of the song, released on the B-side of its "So Get Out" single, is sometimes cited as being the first rock recording of the song, but a number of reliable sources contend that the Surfaris' version dates from 1966, well after the Leaves' original 1965 version.
 There is some dispute over exactly when the Surfaris' recording of the song was released.
-Some sources list its release date as being late 1965 and other sources list it as being June 1966; the catalog # sequencing for Decca Records places the release in April 1966.
+Some sources list its release date as being late 1965 and other sources list it as being June 1966; the catalog number sequencing for Decca Records places the release in April 1966.

 Three other Los Angeles bands recorded the song in 1966: the Standells with the title "Hey Joe, Where You Gonna Go", included it on their 1966 Dirty Water album; the Music Machine recorded a slow, moody, fuzz-laden version of the song (that bandleader Sean Bonniwell later said had been worked out by himself and Tim Rose) in late 1966; and Love included a version on their debut album, Love, recorded in January 1966 and released on Elektra Records in April.
 Love's Bryan MacLean was introduced to the song by David Crosby during 1965, while MacLean had been a roadie for the Byrds.
 Love's lead vocalist, Arthur Lee, claimed in later years that it was Love's version that turned Jimi Hendrix on to the song as well as most of the other Los Angeles acts who covered the song.
 Love's recording of "Hey Joe" features slightly different lyrics than most versions of the song; for example, the lyric "gun in your hand" became "money in your hand" in Love's version.
 The Byrds recording of the song also features the same altered lyrics as Love's version.
 Love guitarist Johnny Echols claims that Love's and the Byrds' lyrics are the authentic ones.
 According to Echols, the Leaves (with whom they were friends) had heard Love performing the song and asked them for the lyrics.
 He rewrote them to play the Leaves a "dirty trick", accidentally authoring the version that everybody got to know.

-The Chicago-based Shadows Of Knight included a rave-up version of Hey Joe on their second LP, Back Door Men, in 1966.
+The Chicago-based Shadows of Knight included a rave-up version of "Hey Joe" on their second LP, Back Door Men, in 1966.